idchiang/ucsd_gradschool/README.md

-# Notes for Finishing UCSD Graduate Division Requirements
+## Notes for Finishing UCSD Graduate Division Requirements
+Not including requirements from your department & your advisor.